 What Are Real World Assets (RWAs)?

 Introduction

-Real-World Assets (RWAs) is an emerging area within blockchain technology that focuses on the tokenization of traditional assets such as stocks, bonds, and real estate.
-This process involves representing these assets on a blockchain, enabling new methods for managing and transferring value between digital and traditional financial systems.
+Real-World Assets (RWAs) refer to an emerging area within blockchain technology focused on representing traditional assets such as stocks, bonds, and real estate as digital tokens.
+This process involves recording asset-related claims on a blockchain, enabling different methods for managing and transferring value between digital and traditional financial systems.

+What Are Real World Assets (RWAs)?